qbead/qbeadWebsite/content/book/intro.md

 that uses all of the LEDs.
 We encourage you to take some time to experiment with this to create your own designs.
-Once you have some patterns that you are excited to try on your own SpinWheel, proceed to the [initial setup guide](/quickstart) that leads you through installing the computer program necessary to communicate with the SpinWheel.
+Once you have some patterns that you are excited to try on your own SpinWheel, proceed to the [Initial Setup Guide](/quickstart) that leads you through installing the computer program necessary to communicate with the SpinWheel.
-Then work through the [basic structure of a program](/basics) that will get you to the point where you can put the code that you wrote above onto your own SpinWheel.
+Then work through the [Basic Structure of a Program](/basics) lesson that will get you to the point where you can put the code that you wrote above onto your own SpinWheel.